 A corporate culture is the ethos and personality of your organization and its unique team members.
 It constitutes your values as an organization, the way you do business, the way you treat your employees, and your corporate vision.
 Their corporate culture, mission and vision guide the company and drive its performance.

 Startup culture versus corporate culture is a common question, but the corporate culture of start-ups tends to be different from the corporate culture.
-Both startups and small businesses differ in many ways from those who do the work, their decision making process, the size of the workforce and other factors that influence the culture of the company.
+Both startups and small businesses differ in many ways from those who do the work, their decision making process, the size of the workforce, the shareholders who own a percentage of the company (that can be detailed in a cap table), and other factors that influence the culture of the company.
 Startups emphasize corporate culture as a selling point when recruiting top talent.

 For many founders, the term “corporate culture” has become more than just a buzzword.
 Startups come to the fore in the discussion of corporate culture, but not for the reasons you might think.